SeongUgKim/gender_bias_in_nlp/README.md

 Strengths
-* It provides a multi-lingual gender lexicon in English, German, Spanish, Portuguese and Chinese.
+* It provides a multi-lingual gender lexicon in English, German, Spanish, Portuguese, and Chinese.
-* It evaluates gender bias of language models on any corpus in these five languagues.
+* It evaluates the gender bias of language models on any corpus in these five languages.
 * The evaluation corpus and the language model can be easily altered to assess gender bias.

 ## Guideline

 1. Multilingual Gender Lexicon

-* MGL in five languages, English, German, Spanish, Portuguese, and Chinese are within <mark >"eval_words"</mark> folder in the repository.
+* MGL in five languages, English, German, Spanish, Portuguese, and Chinese are within "eval_words" folder in the repository.
 * Encoded as a pickle file, each file is classified with respect to gender and language.
 * In generating the pairs of sentences for evaluating gender bias of language models, each file is required as input.